andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/5 Function.md

   - AECD
   - GEES
 ---
 A `function` is a reusable block of code that performs a specific task.
-It helps organize code, avoid repetition, and improve readability.
+It splits code into independent logical blocks and helps to organize it, avoid repetition, and improve readability.
 # Summary
-- **Basic Usage**: Defined using `def` and called by its name.
+- **Basic Usage**: Defined using `def` and called by its name with brackets.
-- **Parameters**: Functions can accept input values.
+- **Parameters and Return**: Functions can accept input values and return values.
-- **Return**: Functions can return values.
 - **Default Arguments**: Parameters can have default values.
-- **\*args/\*\*kwargs**: Allow variable-length arguments.
+- **\*args/\*\*kwargs**: Allow a flexible number of arguments.
 - **Scope**: Variables inside a function are local unless specified otherwise.

 # Basic
 A function is defined using `def` followed by the function name and in the following code block the function body.
-After defining it, you can call the function `functionName()` whenever and as often as you want.
-Python will go up to the function definition, run the code inside the function body, and then go back to the position of the function call.
+After defining it, you can call the function using `functionName()` whenever and as often as you want.
+Python will go to the function definition, run the code inside the function body, and then go back to the position of the function call.

 ```python
 def functionName():